mayamerch/CSC207-design-project/phase2/src/README.txt

 Deleted this interface and any of its mentions in other classes

 Small Change on 13-12-2020: Removed old Boot class from phase 1

+Small Change on 13-12-2020: Fixed saving error for Speaker Events